fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs monthly_metric_value %}

-For 28 day metrics, this is the metric value that comes directly from the Service Ping.
-For all-time metrics, this is the monthly metric value that is computed using the monthly_all_time_metric_calc macro.
+For 28 day metrics, this is the metric value that comes directly from the ping payload.
+For all-time metrics, this is a calculation using the monthly_all_time_metric_calc macro.
 The macro calculates an installation-level MoM difference in metric value, attempting to create a monthly version of an all-time counter.

 {% enddocs %}